scap20744/onetrueleague/docs/index.md

 1. Free Agents may be immediately added to any roster that has room.
 1. At the conclusion of the Draft, all players not on a roster become Free Agents.

-## 11. Accolades and Opprobrium
+## 12. Accolades and Opprobrium

 1. The Owners of the Team that wins the Championship Matchup are awarded the League's Frog Trophy at the following season's Draft and are entitled to possess the Trophy during the season.
 They are also entitled to add their name, Team name, and a small token to the Trophy.
-1. The Owners of the two Teams that finish at the bottom of the Final Standings are obligated to organize and provide, at no cost to anyone beside themselves, lunch at the following season's Draft to those Owners that are physically present.
+1. The Owners of the two Teams that finish at the bottom of the Final Standings are obligated to organize and provide, at no cost to anyone beside themselves, lunch (or commensurate substitute) at the following season's Draft to those Owners that are physically present.